Real America

 As John Kennedy once said, we must never negotiate out of fear but we must never fear to negotiate.
 If Richard Nixon could send Henry Kissinger to China, surely George Bush can send a real negotiating team to North Korea.
 If Ronald Reagan could talk to the evil empire, surely we can talk with Iran or Syria.

+We must start treating our moral authority as a precious national asset that does not limit our power but magnifies our influence.
 Only this week did the Administration finally recognize that the protections of the Geneva Convention had to be applied to prisoners in order to comply with the law, restore our moral authority, and best protect American troops.
 Let me say it plainly: No American president should be for torture before he's against it.

 Anyone who understood the conflict we face could never shrug off the imperative of winning the hearts and minds of Muslim moderates.